pretorh/lfs-notes/steps/2-chroot-temp-system2.md

 ## Build more temporary tools

-Build and install from the `sources` directory
+Build and install from the `/sources` directory

 Time: 7.6x real for all 6